Atmospheric-Composition-Analysis-Group/Getting-Started/source/storage.rst

 ============

 This is a rolling copy of the group's storage policy.
-Our group's allocation is 1.5 PB of Active plus 500 TB of Archive.
-Our Active allocation is at `/storage1/fs1/rvmartin/Active` and our Achive allocation is at `/storage1/fs1/rvmartin/Archive`.
+Our group's allocation is 1.5 PB of Active plus 505 TB of Archive.
+Our Active allocation is at `/storage1/fs1/rvmartin/Active` (1 PB) and /storage1/fs1/rvmartin2/Active` (0.5 PB).
+Our Achive allocation is at `/storage1/fs1/rvmartin/Archive` (500 TB) and `/storage1/fs1/rvmartin2/Archive` (5 TB).
 The Active allocation is where you should put data that you are currently working with.
 Once a project finishes you should move its data to Archive.